 Applicants who have received a Bachelor's degree from King's College are not required to apply through CASPA.
 They can call the PA Program at (570) 208-5853 to request a King's Alumni Application.
-These applicants will be scored according to the same criteria as the CASPA applicants, but do not have to pay the CASPA application fee when applying to King's.
+These applicants will be required to meet the same minimum criteria as the CASPA applicants, but will be recognized during the initial scoring process.
+These applicants do not have to pay the CASPA application fee when applying to King's.
 The deadline for these applicants is October 1st.